-Our mission is to develop and support interdisciplinary research activity across the spectrum of humanities, culture, and social studies at NUI Galway, fostering international networks and building a reputation for original, path-breaking research.
+Our mission is to develop and support interdisciplinary research activity across the spectrum of humanities, culture, and social studies at University of Galway, fostering international networks and building a reputation for original, path-breaking research.

 Get updates from the Moore Institute